romis2012/python-socks/README.md

 [![PyPI version](https://badge.fury.io/py/python-socks.svg)](https://badge.fury.io/py/python-socks)

 The `python-socks` package provides a core proxy client functionality for Python.
-Supports SOCKS4(a), SOCKS5, HTTP (tunneling) proxy and provides sync and async (asyncio, trio) APIs.
+Supports SOCKS4(a), SOCKS5, HTTP (tunneling) proxy and provides sync and async (asyncio, trio, curio) APIs.
 You probably don't need to use `python-socks` directly.
 It is used internally by [aiohttp-socks](https://github.com/romis2012/aiohttp-socks) and [httpx-socks](https://github.com/romis2012/httpx-socks) packages.